 In Olga’s case, the doctor’s controlling personality meant that Olga needed to present her ideas for new office procedures and such as if the ideas were mostly the doctor’s own.
 Or at least inspired by him.
 This is no loss to Olga, since she isn’t getting credit for anything anyway.
 PLUS if it can improve her work day, she might as well go for it.

-How to handle suggestions without raising his hackles
+How to suggest w/o raising hackles

 Suggestions for possible improvements could be made as if she were asking for his advice.
 Making sure she does her best to really mean what she is saying, her approach could be something like this: